10 Free Tools for Dashboards, Data Visualisation and Infographics

 At its core, Visme is a visualisation tool that transforms data and spreadsheets into visual content.
 It is web-based but can also run offline, and has many customisation options including templates, fonts, images, icons and backgrounds.

 Data can be imported from various third-party sources and outputs can be published online, shared across social media, downloaded for offline viewing or embedded on websites.
 Visme also includes analytics features.
+The free package offers 5 projects and 100MB of storage.

 8. Piktochart